 3.1.
-Model of the Transmission Line in the Power System
+Model of the transmission line in the power system

-We looked at a power system that is depicted in Figure 2 and is made up of a three-phase, 50Hz, 154kV transmission line that is connected to a power source on both ends.
+We looked at a power system that is depicted in Fig. 2 and consists of a three-phase, 50 Hz, 154 kV transmission line that is connected to a power source on both ends.
 Distance relay protection is the foundation of the ML relay that is utilized.
 The model depicts a Türkiye transmission line.
-Figure 2 adapted from Akhikpemelo et al [21].
+Figure 2 was adapted from Akhikpemelo et al. [21].